soeirosantos/spring-boot-gke-cloud-native-lb/README.md

 It's a simple Spring Boot app that exposes data via a REST API and simulates data access via a mock class (check `src/main/kotlin/com/todevornot/videos/domain/Videos.kt`).

-Our goal is to deploy this app to GKE using the [Container-native load balancer](https://cloud.google.com/kubernetes-engine/docs/concepts/container-native-load-balancing) to handle external traffic.
-We want to understand how the Container-native load balancer interacts with the Kubernetes liveness and readiness probes and how the Spring Boot [probe health indicators](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-features.html#production-ready-kubernetes-probes) can be used to improve the application health check and, perhaps, availability.
+Our goal is to deploy this app to GKE using the [Container-native load balancing](https://cloud.google.com/kubernetes-engine/docs/concepts/container-native-load-balancing) to handle external traffic.
+We want to understand how the Container-native load balancing interacts with the Kubernetes liveness and readiness probes and how the Spring Boot [probe health indicators](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-features.html#production-ready-kubernetes-probes) can be used to improve the application health check and, perhaps, availability.

 Take a look at the class `src/main/kotlin/com/todevornot/videos/check/VideoDataBackendCheck.kt`.
 This class implements a custom `HealthIndicator` ([more about it](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-features.html#writing-custom-healthindicators)) and simulates the verification of the avaiability of a data backend service.